 Where do all those solo socks go?
 I think they’re having a party somewhere with all the cloth face masks that seem to have escaped…

 If you can relate, here’s a handy tip for keeping things corraled together.
-Try using a small zip-up mesh bag to corral the socks and masks in the washing machine.
+Try using a small zip-up mesh bag (similar) to corral the socks and masks in the washing machine.
 If you still find wayward socks, keep them all together in a “halfway” home until they can find their match.
-You can even get a cheeky sign to display the socks that are awaiting their “sole mate”.
+You can even get a cheeky sign (similar) to display the socks that are awaiting their “sole mate”.

 10. Short on Storage Space?
 Use the Wall

 Mounting a drying rack on the wall has made life so much easier, especially when drying delicates or pool towels.
 This drying rack is surprisingly sturdy and much less expensive than the designer version.

 Another way to add wall storage is adding a pegboard or a DIY Slat Wall like this version from Uncommon Slice of Suburbia.
 Use hooks and hangers to store products safely out of reach of kiddos.

 Hooks are also super handy for hanging ironing boards, supplies, or laundry bags.

 11. Or Use Rolling Carts for Hidden Storage